 The bank provides payment and transfers, cards and loans, bancassurance, e-products, microfinance, investment products, and Hajj financial services.
 It operated 67 branches and employed 1,741 staff as of 2021.

 Zenith Bank Ghana is a subsidiary of Zenith Bank Plc, a Nigeria-based multinational financial services provider.
-The bank started its universal banking operation in 2005, offering top-of-the-line banking services to individual and corporations across the country.
+The bank started its universal banking operation in 2005, offering top-of-the-line banking services to individuals and corporations across the country.

 Headquartered in Accra, Zenith oversees 34 business locations (branches and agencies), as well as a number of POS terminals and ATMs.
 It is also one of the banks in Ghana providing mobile banking and real-time internet banking services.

 Net income: GHS 172.55 million (2017)

 Total assets: GHS 4.67 billion (2017)

-Established in 1917, Absa Bank Ghana Limited, formerly Barclays Bank Ghana is a subsidiary of South Africa-based Barclays Africa Group Ltd. The bank offers personal banking products and services to individual customers in Ghana.
+Established in 1917, Absa Bank Ghana Limited, formerly Barclays Bank Ghana, offers personal banking products and services to customers in Ghana.
 It also provides corporate, treasury, and retail products and services to businesses and corporate clients.

-The financial services group manages a network of more than 70 service outlets across the country, consisting of 56 branches, two Premier suites, nine Prestige Centers, three agencies, as well as 165 ATMs.
+The financial services group manages a network of more than 70 service outlets across the country, consisting of 52 branches, three Premier suites, eight Prestige Centers, four agencies, as well as 164 ATMs.

 Net income: GHS 471.1 million (2020)